nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-09-11-my-first-alm-and-second-vsts-presentaton/index.md

 ---
+title: My first ALM and second VSTS presentaton!
+date: 2008-09-11
+author: MrHinsh
 id: "193"
-title: "My first ALM and second VSTS presentaton!"
-date: "2008-09-11"
-categories:
-  - "me"
-coverImage: "nakedalm-logo-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "my-first-alm-and-second-vsts-presentaton"
+slug: my-first-alm-and-second-vsts-presentaton
 aliases:
 - /blog/my-first-alm-and-second-vsts-presentaton
+categories:
+- me
+coverImage: nakedalm-logo-128-link-1-1.png

 ---

 It seams as if they went well!
 The plan of under preparing and over delivering worked a treat...
 Because I know the topics the lack of a prepared script allowed me to concentrate more on emparting knowlage and less on keeping to a set of arbitrary notes the go to pot as soon as the first question is asked.